pandas-dev/pandas/doc/source/contributing_docstring.rst

 .. code-block:: python

     def sample_values():
+        """
-        """Generate an infinite sequence of random numbers.
+        Generate an infinite sequence of random numbers.

-        The values are sampled from a continuos uniform distribution between 0 and 1.
+        The values are sampled from a continuous uniform distribution between 0 and 1.

         Yields